We performed a comparison between IBM Rational ALM and Rally Software based on real PeerSpot user reviews.

 "CA Agile Central does not have a workflow tool included."

-IBM Rational ALM is ranked 10th in Application Lifecycle Management (ALM) Suites with 17 reviews while Rally Software is ranked 8th in Application Lifecycle Management (ALM) Suites with 116 reviews.
+IBM Rational ALM is ranked 11th in Application Lifecycle Management (ALM) Suites with 17 reviews while Rally Software is ranked 7th in Application Lifecycle Management (ALM) Suites with 116 reviews.
 IBM Rational ALM is rated 7.2, while Rally Software is rated 8.2.
 The top reviewer of IBM Rational ALM writes "A complex deployment that is not stable, but is cloud-based".
-On the other hand, the top reviewer of Rally Software writes "A solution that enables users to accurately estimate the time required for building large software projects".
-IBM Rational ALM is most compared with Jira, Codebeamer, Microsoft Azure DevOps, Polarion ALM and OpenText ALM Octane, whereas Rally Software is most compared with Microsoft Azure DevOps, Jira, TFS and Jira Align.
+On the other hand, the top reviewer of Rally Software writes "Good discussion and note-taking capabilities but hard to track the changes".
+IBM Rational ALM is most compared with Jira, Codebeamer, Microsoft Azure DevOps and Polarion ALM, whereas Rally Software is most compared with Microsoft Azure DevOps, Jira, TFS, Jira Align and Asana.
 See our IBM Rational ALM vs. Rally Software report.

 See our list of best Application Lifecycle Management (ALM) Suites vendors.